AlvaroSanchez91/R-models-in-Spanish/README.md

 ## SVM.

 We load the Glass data from the mlbench package, which shows 7 types of glass.
-Our goal is use Suport Vector Machines models wich allow us to predict these types of glass.
+Our goal is use Suport Vector Machines models wich allow us to predict the type of glass.

 ## letter_h2o